vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 Down the pink creek, past the green lake, <br>
 near the sea, there's one of the towns. <br>
 Full of dust and scents, folks and clowns, <br>
-joy and pain, for a soul to take.
+joy and pain, all for Her to take.

 All that a soul may want or dread <br>
 is there.
 She knows what a soul craves: <br>
-in that town one can find Her slaves, <br>
+in that town I can find Her slaves, <br>
 and ask 'bout the lives they have led.

 She had sent Her slaves to teach me <br>